This recipe is sponsored by Land O’Lakes, Inc.

 My love for peach cobbler right now is skyyyy-high.
 Not that it’s obvious or anything.

-Fun fact about peach cobbler, beyond the juicy, jammy, just-the-right-amount-of-golden-brown-and-crispy factors.
+Fun fact about this fresh peach cobbler, beyond the juicy, jammy, just-the-right-amount-of-golden-brown-and-crispy factors.

 It’s a LAZY with a capital L-A-Z-Y DESSERT.
 Approximately zero percent fancy.
 Here’s how we do it.

 Three Basic Steps to Make Peach Cobbler:

 Crumbling / pressing / generally spreading our cookie-dough-like base over the top of peaches.

 We have made said cobbler topping from a handful of pantry essentials, including a stick of melted Land O Lakes® Butter, which, as you know, I keep in our fridge (and freezer! emergency stash) at all times.

 This peach cobbler crust is so unfussy and basic, but that’s exactly why Land O Lakes® Butter shines.
 It says: I see you making a very chill recipe, and I see that you want classic, rich flavor without adding a ton of ingredients, and I’m going to elevate your game a little bit by bringing a high-quality creamy butteriness with just one stick of my melted gold self.